Best Roof Racks for Toyota RAV4

 Yakima JetStream View on Amazon

-Key Feature: JetFlow teardrop shape
+Key Feature: JetFlow teardrop shape for fuel efficiency

 Rating: ★★★★☆